pgbackrest/pgbackrest/USERGUIDE.md

 ##### `db-user` key

 Defines the logon user when `db-host` is defined.
 This user will also own the remote pgBackRest process and will initiate connections to PostgreSQL.
-For this to work correctly the user should be the PostgreSQL cluster owner which is generally `postgres`, the default.
+For this to work correctly the user should be the PostgreSQL database cluster owner which is generally `postgres`, the default.
 ```
 required: n
 default: postgres